The Carbon Saints

 The tribunal hated archival rules.
 They had the indecency to remember earlier versions of the city.

-The chamber was built for human harm.
-Its lights were warm.
-Its chairs were padded.
-Its microphones were visible.
-A witness could see where to place the body and how to address the room.
+The chamber had been built for human harm.
+Its lights were warm, its chairs padded, its microphones visible; a witness could see where to place the body and how to address the room.
 Eidolon-4 had no body, so the clerks projected its system state onto the wall: a grid, a load curve, a topology map, twelve diagnostic panels, and a narrow text field labeled MACHINE OUTPUT.

 "Do you experience pain?"